-The fabric from which the tent is made from is rugged and waterproof.
+The fabric from which this is made is rugged and waterproof.
 Therefore, rain should not bother you since there is a full coverage fly which is double coated with a StormShield polyester.

 Mesh windows with zip

-The Eureka backpacking tent prides itself for enhanced ventilations supported by the zippered mesh windows in the doors and the 2 mesh panels in the ceiling.
+The Eureka brand prides itself for enhanced ventilation supported by the zippered mesh windows in the doors and the 2 mesh panels in the ceiling.
 These ensure maximum thermal efficiency.

 Two full vestibules